Can cats eat avocado?

 Like the rest of the avocado, the skin contains persin and can be toxic for cats to eat.

-If your cat ingests avocado skin they should see the vet immediately.
+If your cat eats avocado skin they should see the vet straight away.

 Is Avocado Good For Cats?

 And we’ve looked at the question “can cats eat avocado?”.
-But do avocados offer any potential benefits for cats?
+But do avocados have any potential benefits for cats?

-Although avocado should only ever be given in small amounts with precaution, this fruit has some potential health benefits for cats.
+It’s important to only give avocado in small amounts and with precaution.
+But this fruit has some potential health benefits for cats.